Hofmann rearrangement: Variations

 Several reagents can be substituted for bromine.
-Sodium hypochlorite, lead tetraacetate, N-bromosuccinimide, and (bis(trifluoroacetoxy)iodo)benzene can effect a Hofmann rearrangement.
+Sodium hypochlorite, lead tetraacetate, N-bromosuccinimide, and (bis(trifluoroacetoxy)iodo)benzene have all been used for Hofmann rearrangements.

 The intermediate isocyanate can be trapped with various nucleophiles to form stable carbamates or other products rather than undergoing decarboxylation.
 In the following example, the intermediate isocyanate is trapped by methanol.

 In a similar fashion, the intermediate isocyanate can be trapped by tert-butyl alcohol, yielding the tert-butoxycarbonyl (Boc)-protected amine.

 The Hofmann Rearrangement also can be used to yield carbamates from α,β-unsaturated or α-hydroxy amides or nitriles from α,β-acetylenic amides in good yields (≈70%).

+In the Schestakov rearrangement, the substrate is a urea and the product a diacyl hydrazide.